Companies that use Testrail

 All test management Testrail

-Testrail We detected 2,346 customers using Testrail, 334 companies that churned or ended their trial, and 24 customers with estimated renewals in the next 3 months.
+Testrail We detected 2,355 customers using Testrail, 344 companies that churned, and 23 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (30%) and the most common company size is 51-200 employees (38%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login